niklastanner/sudoku-solver/README.md

 # Welcome to Sudoku Solver

 This C# Project solves sudokus.

+## How does it work?
+When started the user is requested to type in the sudoku into the console line by line.
+Empty fields are represented by a 0.

-Add your Sudoku to Program.cs (There are some examples)
+Alternatively the factory method in Program.cs can be removed and a hardcoded sudoku can be used.
+(There are some examples)

 > init[index] = value;